AsdWaring/Etch_Sketch/README.md

 # Etch_Sketch

+Overview!

+Hello!
+Yes this isn't your typical readme, basically I've decided to use this as a forum to log my progress at addressing the problem.

+I started on August 9th and finished August 14th.
+I learned an exceptional amount working on this.

+As always, I could spend the time to make it look prettier.
+Which I think I will do in the future (functionality has always been a strong point, not so much asthetics, I had to google for a color scheme).
+I know one should always work on their weaknesses, but I think my plan with that is, to go through ALL my old projects once I'm done to make them prettier as it's own project.

+I'm going to give it a couple days and re read my code to see if I can simply it.
+I really wanted to make the color change buttons into a single piece of code instead of breaking them up into individual addlistner clicks.
+In my mind it should be possible to combine them all.

 August 9th
 Okay I am struggling with understanding how to create a grid in CSS so I looked up some code for me to break apart so I can understand the concepts.